YeastWrangler/Pet-Inn/README.md

 ## About our app

 Our app is designed for people going on holiday to be able to find someone to mind their pets and their home.
+A short demo can be seen here: https://youtu.be/OKMp1i23GlQ

 ## Backend